v3il/hgf-helper/README.md

 ####  🛡️ Anti-Cheat Versions
 The extension has supported several anti-cheat mechanics over time:
-- 🚫 Prohibited sending commands during the anti-cheat screen — **removed on 27 Feb 2025**
+- Prohibited sending commands during the anti-cheat screen — **removed on 27 Feb 2025**
-- 🧾 Required sending the `!anticheat` command during the anti-cheat screen — **removed on 08 Jun 2025**
+- Required sending the `!anticheat` command during the anti-cheat screen — **removed on 08 Jun 2025**
-- 🤖 Prohibits sending commands during the anti-cheat screen (handled automatically) — **active**
+- Prohibits sending commands during the anti-cheat screen (handled automatically) — **active**

-The appearance of the widget is shown in the image below:
+The appearance of the widget is shown in the images below:

 ![readme_0.png](readme_v1/v2/readme_twitch_1.png)
 ![readme_1.png](readme_v1/v2/readme_twitch_2.png)